saezlab/dorothea/README.md

 <!-- badges: end -->

 ## Overview
-DoRothEA is a gene set resource containing signed transcription factor (TF) - target interactions developed by [Garcia-Alonso et al., 2019](https://doi.org/10.1101/gr.240663.118).
+DoRothEA is a gene set resource containing signed transcription factor (TF) - target interactions first described in [Garcia-Alonso et al., 2019](https://doi.org/10.1101/gr.240663.118).
 The collection of a TF and its transcriptional targets is defined as regulon.
 DoRothEA regulons were curated and collected from different types of evidence such as literature curated resources, ChIP-seq peaks, TF binding site motifs and interactions inferred directly from gene expression.

 <img src="man/figures/overview.png" align="center" width="400">